Facts About Our Work in Nicaragua

 Food For The Poor has been working in Nicaragua since 1998, partnering with the American Nicaraguan Foundation (ANF).
 The charity has more than 60 active projects in Nicaragua.
-In 2017, Food For The Poor shipped 326 tractor-trailer loads of critically needed supplies to the Central American country.
+In the first six months of 2018, Food For The Poor shipped 194 tractor-trailer loads of critically needed supplies to the Central American country.
 Community development projects have proved successful, providing different components such as housing, water, furniture, gardens, community centers, tools and medical clinics.

-- Access to clean water is a critical need in Nicaragua.
-The Central American country has 30 water projects to supply clean water through filtration and other distribution systems.
+- Access to water is a critical need in Nicaragua.
+The Central American country has more than 30 water projects to supply water through filtration and other distribution systems.

-- There is an Agricultural Training Center in Tipitapa, Nicaragua, where local farmers are being trained not only in the technical aspects of farming, but they’re learning proper administration of profits for the sustainability of their projects.
+- At an Agricultural Training Center in Tipitapa, Nicaragua, local farmers are being trained not only in the technical aspects of farming, but they’re learning proper administration of profits for the sustainability of their projects.
 They’re producing cucumbers, papayas, guavas, tomatoes, and other agricultural products as a result of the alliance with Food For The Poor and ANF.

 - Greater Impact Agricultural Development has been a very successful project.
 It has helped more than 25,000 people with the planting of bean seeds, bean grain, papaya farms and greenhouses.
 Food For The Poor has converted individual farmers into Certified Bean Seed producers, authorized and supervised by the Ministry of Agriculture.
-This will create better crops and better profits, since the product is officially certified and ready to be exported.
+This has helped to create better crops and better profits, since the product is officially certified and ready for export.